Footwear manufacturing operative

 Footwear manufacturing operatives make shoes, boots and sports footwear for all ages.

 1. Entry requirementsYou’ll need good practical skills, and you may need to pass a practical test when interviewed.
-You’ll also need good eyesight and colour-normal vision.

 You could get into this job through an apprenticeship.